CallumDennisIE/gymnation-project/README.md

 ### Deploying the Site:

 - To deploy the site, Heorku was used for this project.
-- cREATE A hEROKU app from the copy of this repository
+- Create A Heroku app from the copy of this repository
 - The Database URL, CloudInary API key and secret key will have to be added as config vars on the Heroku App.

 ### Local Development